AloeSapling/CarboLeon/README.md

     [**OpenWeather**](https://openweathermap.org/) and
     [**WAQI**](https://waqi.info/)

-remember to download all dependencies
+As it is a react app, you must remember to download all the dependecies and node modules.